-"If the trees look yellow to the artist then painted a bright yellow they must be."
+"If the trees look yellow to the artist, then painted a bright yellow they must be."

-Fauvism was the first twentieth-century movement in modern art.
-Inspired by the examples of, , , and , it grew out of a loosely allied group of French painters with shared interests. was eventually recognized as the leader of Les Fauves, or "The Wild Beasts," and like the group, he emphasized the use of intense color as a vehicle for describing light and space, as well as for communicating the artist's emotional state.
-In these regards, Fauvism proved to be an important precursor to and , respectively, and an inspiration for future modes of abstraction.
+Fauvism, the first twentieth-century movement in modern art, was initially inspired by the examples of Vincent van Gogh, Paul Gauguin, Georges Seurat, and Paul Cézanne.
+The Fauves ("wild beasts") were a loosely allied group of French painters with shared interests.
+Several of them, including Henri Matisse, Albert Marquet, and Georges Rouault, had been pupils of the Symbolist artist Gustave Moreau and admired the older artist's emphasis on personal expression.
+Matisse emerged as the leader of the group, whose members shared the use of intense color as a vehicle for describing light and space, and who redefined pure color and form as means of communicating the artist's emotional state.
+In these regards, Fauvism proved to be an important precursor to Cubism and Expressionism as well as a touchstone for future modes of abstraction.

 Concepts and Styles